AvodaAI/Frontend/src/ai_/DEVELOPER_GUIDELINES.md

 ### Frontend
 - **Framework:** NextJS 15
   - Use App Router
-  - Implement dynamic imports for large components
+  - Feature Based Architecture
   - Use Server Components by default

 - **Styling:** TailwindCSS V4
-  - Use JIT mode
-  - Custom colors defined in `tailwind.config.js`
+  - Custom colors defined in `globals.css`
   - Use CSS variables for theme values

 ### Backend